상담 가능 언어:

-Get the workers you need and avoid losing employees or the imposition of penalties and fines due to worksite non-compliance issues after a government audit.
+Find the workers you need and avoid worksite non-compliance issues, penalties, and fines after a government audit.
 Immigration attorneys prevent violations down the road and offer solutions to make your workplace compliant with US immigration laws.

 Without proper guidance during a merger or acquisition, employers might not consider how an employee’s immigration status might have changed during a transaction.
 Oversights could result in the loss of skilled workers and potential violations.

 A business immigration lawyer can assess your new merger to discover your immigration needs and develop the best course of action.
 They will also inform you of the issues related to corporate restructuring and the consequences that may follow.